History of Chicago Friends School

 After a year of dedicated planning and design, Chicago Friends School opened up in 2010 in a storefront on Belmont Avenue as a one-room schoolhouse serving students from age 3 to 11.
 It used project-based instruction and worked with each child to achieve the school’s aims.
 Despite programmatic successes, after a year at the Belmont location, the school community knew it needed to find a new location and consider the sustainability of its model and how best to grow.
 The board decided to take a year off and think more deeply about the school model and lessons learned from a year in operation.

-Now in its ninth year of operation at the Thorndale location, the school serves grades K–8 in four classrooms.
-It has 4 homeroom teachers, a head of school, a director of admissions, an office assistant, six part-time special-subject instructors, and several part-time workers who provide before- and after-school care and helps with other functions of the school.
-But it retains a deep reliance on community.
-Parents and other volunteers serve in crucial roles such as fundraising, marketing, admissions, and maintaining the school’s community garden.
+In 2025, Chicago Friends School relocated further south to the Andersonville neighborhood.
+The school served grades K–8 in five classrooms (one each for grades K-1, 2-3, and 4-5, and one classroom each for middle school STEAM and English-Language Arts).
+It had five homeroom teachers, a head of school, a director of admissions, numerous part-time special-subject instructors, and several part-time workers who helped with other functions of the school.
+But it retained a deep reliance on community.
+Parents and other volunteers served in crucial roles such as fundraising, marketing, and admissions.